bs-components/bs-components/docs/bs-button/README.md

 ## Virtual DOM examples

-Note: These examples use Vue but the same thing is possible in React, Angular, and even plain JavaScript.
+Note: These examples use Vue but the same thing is possible in React, Angular, and plain JavaScript.

 ### Virtual DOM toggle button example
 <toggle-button></toggle-button>